newtextdoc1111/ComfyUI-Autocomplete-Plus/README.md

 ![ss02](https://github.com/user-attachments/assets/854571cd-01eb-4e92-a118-2303bec0b175)

-When you select any tag in a text input area, highly related tags list are displayed.
+When you select any tag in a text input area, a list of highly related tags is displayed.
+You can insert a tag by clicking it or by selecting it with the up/down arrow keys and then pressing Enter or Tab.
 The UI's position and size are automatically adjusted based on the text area being edited.

 - The display position is primarily at the bottom of the text area and automatically adjusts vertically based on available space.
   - You can switch between vertical and horizontal display positions using the "↕️|↔️" button in the header.